 The High Star trail system lies on a west-facing mountain slope

 northeast of Kamas.
 It begins at the DeJoria Center.
-There are 10 miles of
+There are around 13 miles of

 The usual riding season is mid-May through October.

 Bruce hits an uphill

 turn on the lower Escalator trail.
 Photos, video, and ride review on May 30,

 2017.
 Updated for new trails and trail names July 2018.

 The trails are on private property but are open to the public for riding